NikKowPHP/social-brain/chapters/chapter-18.md

 #### **Case Study: The Meeting Makeover**

 This blueprint was Maria's turning point.
-She used to dread her team's weekly Phoenix Project status meeting, which often devolved into a tense, unstructured debate between Mark's push for efficiency and Jane's constant risk-spotting, while Leo stayed silent.
-The meeting was a perfect storm of competing brain profiles.
+She used to dread her team's weekly Phoenix Project status meeting.
+It was a perfect storm of competing brain profiles that constantly devolved into a tense, unstructured debate: Mark's **Architect** brain pushed for logical efficiency, Jane's **Sentinel** brain saw risk everywhere, and Leo's **Connector** brain, overwhelmed by the conflict, stayed silent to preserve harmony.

 Before her next meeting, she decided to stop being a participant and start being the conductor.
 1.  **Before:** She sent out a **SCARF-aware agenda** 24 hours in advance.
 The title was the meeting's single goal: "Decide on Q3 Launch Date for Phoenix."
 The items were questions ("How can we mitigate the server-load risk Jane identified?"), not topics.